← Back to Projects

 Rust Ecosystem Mastery

-Workspace with 15+ crates, 900+ tests, type-safe domain models with exhaustive pattern matching.
+Workspace with 15+ crates, type-safe domain models, and exhaustive pattern matching across failure boundaries.

 Ready to build something like this?